bitegarden/bitegarden.github.io/_posts/2020-04-23-how-to-detect-vulnerabilities-in-your-code_en.md

 SonarQube™ has become the most powerful continuous inspection and static analysis tool.

-For a couple of years, the development team has focused on improving all those analysis characteristics associated with vulnerability detection and security standards, including OWASP, SNAS, CWE, ...
+For a couple of years, the development team has focused on improving all those analysis characteristics associated with vulnerability detection and security standards, including OWASP, SANS, CWE, ...
 Now we can say that SonarQube™ is a SAST tool (Static Application Security Testing) .

 In addition, if we extend the tool with other Open Source components such as [OWASP Dependency Check](https://owasp.org/www-project-dependency-check/), or